 ii) A key to the reading:

-In these two chapters Luke presents Mary as model for the life of the community.
+In these two chapters Luke presents Mary as a model for the life of the community.
 The key is given to us in the episode where the woman in the crowd praises the mother of Jesus.
 Jesus modifies the praise and says: “More blessed still are those who hear the word of God and keep it!”
 (Lk 11:27-28).
 Herein lies the greatness of Mary.
-It is in the world where Mary knows how to relate to the Word of God that the communities contemplate the more correct way of relating to the Word of God: welcoming it, incarnating it, living it, deepening it, reflecting on it, giving it birth and making it grow, allowing oneself to be overpowered by it even when one does not understand it or when one suffers because of it.
-This is the vision underlying the two texts of chapters 1 and 2 of Luke’s Gospel, which speak of Mary, the mother of Jesus.
+It is in the world where Mary knows how to relate to the Word of God that the communities contemplate.
+The better way of relating to the Word of God: welcoming it, incarnating it, living it, deepening it, reflecting on it, giving it birth and making it grow, allowing oneself to be overpowered by it even when one does not understand it or when one suffers because of it.
+This is the vision underlying the texts of chapters 1 and 2 of Luke’s Gospel, which speak of Mary, the mother of Jesus.

 iii) An application of the key to the texts:

 1. Luke 1:26-38: The Annunciation: "Let it happen to me as you have said!"

 Opening one’s self so that the Word of God may be welcomed and incarnated.